weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 ‎In summary, you should NOT proceed to the next task until the status on the **migration** window displays **Completed** for your batch.
 ‎

-3. Since you just completed the Final Assessment lab prior to returning to this task, you should have Beth Burke’s on-premises mailbox open in your Internet Explorer session, and you should have Alex Wilber’s Microsoft 365 mailbox open in an InPrivate Browsing session.
+3. Since you just completed the Final Assessment lab prior to returning to this task, you should have Beth Burke’s on-premises mailbox open in your Edge browser session, and you should have Alex Wilber’s Microsoft 365 mailbox open in an InPrivate Browsing session.
 Therefore, you must close Alex’s mailbox and open Allan’s mailbox in the InPrivate Browsing session.
 ‎
 ‎You should begin by logging out of Microsoft 365 as Alex Wilber.
-Hover your mouse over the Internet Explorer icon on the taskbar, select Alex’s mailbox tab in the InPrivate Browsing session.
+Hover your mouse over the Edge browser icon on the taskbar, select Alex’s mailbox tab in the InPrivate Browsing session.
 On Alex’s mailbox, select Alex’s user icon in the upper right corner of the screen and select **Sign out**.
 ‎
 ‎Once you are signed out as Alex, close the Microsoft Office Home tab in your InPrivate Browsing session.